-This is a personal choice and one generally between a Mountain Bike and a Hybrid bike.
-I have found hybrids suit New Zealand's wide variety of road surfaces and have travelled off-road and on sealed surfaces riding my old aluminium Giant Prodigy for about fifteen years.
-This has a straight handlebar with bull-bars attached and 700 mm wheels.
+Unless you are planning an extended world tour a standard Mountain Bike or a Hybrid bike should be just fine.
+I have found hybrids suit New Zealand's wide variety of road surfaces and have travelled off-road and on sealed surfaces riding my old aluminium Giant Prodigy for many years.
+This has a straight handlebar with bull-bars attached and 700 mm wheels (aka, 29ers).
 But 'type of frame' is a hotly debated issue.
 Mountain bikes have less punctures because of their thicker tyres.
 They are rugged, with smaller frames and smaller wheels and are easier to put on buses and planes.
 European touring frames with drop handlebars are OK, but often unsuited to the wider variety of terrains you encounter in New Zealand.
 Much depends on your own physical body shape and what feels comfortable to you.

 Select your basic frame from any well known make including Giant, Marin, KHS, Kona etc. Almost all frames are made in China.
 Some serious cyclists like a steel frame which is heavier but easier to weld if it gets a crack and more flexible to cycle on.
 Others use a chro-moly.
 But most frames bought today in a shop are light-weight aluminium.
 Although strongly built, the problem here is, you cannot easily weld aluminium if it cracks.
 Arguably more important than the frame, is the componentry that goes with it.